The Official Blog of Biltmore®

 First of all, the original menu topped out at eight courses.
 "While it seems like a lot of food, the portions were fairly small,” said Leslie Klingner, Curator of Interpretation.
 "It was also common for a formal dinner of the era to last two hours or more."

-David Ryba, Hotel Chef for the Inn on Biltmore Estate, notes the emphasis on meat on the Vanderbilts’ menu—both roast turkey and Virginia ham were served (in addition to the previously noted calves’ brains).
+The Hotel Chef for The Inn on Biltmore Estate notes the emphasis on meat on the Vanderbilts’ menu—both roast turkey and Virginia ham were served (in addition to the previously noted calves’ brains).
 "While turkey is the main feature at Thanksgiving, we give more attention to the accompanying dishes," he said.

 The 1904 celebration began with oysters on the half shell, followed by “Consomme Royal” and broiled Spanish mackerel.
 Our modern take continues the seafood theme with an appetizer of lemon- and olive oil-marinated smoked oysters and boiled shrimp with Louisiana seasonings—especially nice since you can make it a day in advance!

 We know from archival information that George Vanderbilt loved roast turkey and it was frequently served at Biltmore.
-Chef Ryba recommends brining your bird for the ultimate moist, tender turkey.
+Our chef recommends brining your bird for the ultimate moist, tender turkey.

 Cranberry jelly and a medley of vegetables appear on the 1904 menu.
-Chef Ryba’s modernized dinner brings brighter flavors to the meal with two styles of cranberry sauce--one spiced with red wine and one with sophisticated flavors--alongside green beans elevated with brown butter, pancetta, and hazelnuts.
+Our modernized dinner brings brighter flavors to the meal with two styles of cranberry sauce--one spiced with red wine and one with sophisticated flavors--alongside green beans elevated with brown butter, pancetta, and hazelnuts.